Skip to main content

 • 98g protein

-Medications like Ozempic (semaglutide), Mounjaro, and Wegovy are designed to mimic GLP-1 and are used to help control blood sugar and appetite in people with type 2 diabetes.
-In clinical trials, patients on these medications lost an average of 30 pounds over six months.
-While this might sound impressive, it’s important to consider the sustainability and potential side effects of long-term medication use.
+GLP-1 medications like Ozempic and Wegovy mimic the effects of GLP-1 to help control appetite and blood sugar.
+In clinical trials, patients taking these drugs lost an average of 30 pounds over six months.
+While this might sound impressive, the long-term effects of these medications are still being studied, and they often come with nausea, digestive issues, and potential long-term metabolic consequences.